By Matt Degen

 MSRP | KBB Fair Purchase Price (national avg.) | |||

-We like how the dashboard now deploys 3-dimensional textures on some plastics, along with little splashes of color to create a little more interest.
-The seats have been reshaped with more bolstering and feel comfier than the previous generation, while the cabin has soft touchpoints where we rest our elbows while driving.
+In general, we like how the Forester’s dashboard has three-dimensional textures on some plastics, along with little splashes of color to create a little more interest.
+The seats are well-bolstered and comfortable, and the cabin has soft touchpoints where we rest our elbows while driving.
 There’s plenty of rear headroom and adequate rear legroom, with passengers back there able to tuck their toes under the seat in front.

-It’s familiar but different.
-The 2025 Subaru Forester retains a boxy silhouette, but this all-new generation has contemporary tweaks and neat details.
-The new grille and headlight design are less disjointed and appear more flush, while the more angular wheel housings create a bold stance.
-We can’t help thinking that Subaru has hired a designer who used to work for Ford.
-The Forester also keeps its large windows, which have always given this model above-average outward vision.
+The 2026 Subaru Forester retains its signature boxy silhouette, but this latest generation has contemporary tweaks and neat details.
+The grille and headlight design are less disjointed and appear more flush, while the more angular wheel housings create a bold stance.
+The Forester also touts large windows, which have always given this model above-average outward vision.
 Ground clearance remains the number most Subaru loyalists know by heart: 8.7 inches.
+The new Forester Wilderness goes even better with 9.3 inches of ground clearance.
+It’s also shod in Yokohama Geolandar all-terrain tires and trim-exclusive 17-inch wheels.

-On the side of the rear pillar are the words “Symmetrical AWD” in shiny script on a black background.
+On the side of the rear pillar of the Forester are the words “Symmetrical AWD” in shiny script on a black background.
 It’s a neat effect that splits the pillar in half and gives the new Forester a sense of motion, like a strafing line on paper.
-Around the back, a connected taillight replaces the old boomerang design.
-The upper-case Forester badge on the tailgate is also new.
-Nice touch.
+Around the back, a connected taillight replaces the previous boomerang design.

 Standard all-wheel drive

-More competitors are beginning to make AWD standard, but it’s a Subaru hallmark.
+More competitors are beginning to make all-wheel drive standard, but it’s a Subaru hallmark.
 Its Symmetrical system works exceptionally well.

 Heated/ventilated front seats